-The local acidification of extracellular pH causes augmentation of cell proliferation as observed in the cancer tissue and the inflammatory site.
+The local acidification of extracellular pH is caused by augmentation of cell proliferation as observed in the cancer tissue and the inflammatory site.
 In RA, the proliferation of synovial cell is abnormally augmented and the pH of synovial fluid from RA patient is lower than that of normal synovial fluid.
-Therefore, we examined the possibility that the local acidification in intraarticular cavity may affect the inflammatory responses and contributes to exacerbation of pathological condition in RA.
+Therefore, we examined the possibility that the intraarticular acidification may affect the inflammatory responses and contributes to exacerbation of pathological condition in RA.
 We found that extracellular acidic pH induced COX-2 and ADAMTS-4 expression through Gq-coupled proton-sensing receptor (OGR1) in RA synovial cells.
-Furthermore extracellular acidic pH synergistically enhanced LPA-induced COX-2 and ADAMTS-4 expression through LPA2.
-The LPA-induced COX-2 expression under acidic condition lasted for several hours, though the LPA-induced COX-2 expression via LPA1 under physiological condition was transient.
+Furthermore, extracellular acidic pH-induced ADAMTS-4 expression were markedly inhibited by siRNA targeted for the OGR1 receptor and the inhibitors for $G{q/11}$ protein and p38 MAPK.
+We conclude that the OGR1/ $G{q/11}/p38$ MAPK pathway regulates COX-2 and ADAMTS-4 expression under acidic condition.
 To examine details of the intracellular signaling mechanism by which COX-2 and ADAMTS-4 induction are regulated under acidic circumstances, further studies are now under way.